hfilosa/Final-Project-Fall/README.md

 1/14 - Finished name implementation and improved victory screen.

 1/15 - Fixed bugs with the castling methods and error messages when entering moves.
 Pawns captured by en Passant are now added to the loss display.

+1/20 - Fixed bugs concerning capturing for rooks, queens, and bishops after we found them testing a game.